rubendal/Smash4-Data/README.md

 ### Known issues

-* Cloud's final hit of Cross Slash hitbox is missing on the true condition
+* Cloud's final hit of Cross Slash hitbox is missing on the true condition (1.1.0 - 1.1.5, fixed on 1.1.6)
+* Grabboxes AirGround value is 0 and hits aerial/grounded is always false (1.1.0 - 1.1.5, fixed on 1.1.6)
-* Peach's Fsmash hitboxes
+* Peach's Fsmash hitboxes (1.1.0 - 1.1.6, 1.1.6 has less issues but still in progress)

 ## Issues and Feedback